MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 Scheduled/pending notifications is currently not supported due to the lack of a scheduler API.

-To respond to notification after the application is terminated, your application should be registered as DBus activatable (see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
+The `onDidReceiveNotificationResponse` callback runs on the main isolate of the running application and cannot be launched in the background if the application is not running.
+To respond to notification after the application is terminated, your application should be registered as DBus activatable (please see [DBusApplicationLaunching](https://wiki.gnome.org/HowDoI/DBusApplicationLaunching) for more information), and register action before activating the application.
 This is difficult to do in a plugin because plugins instantiate during application activation, so `getNotificationAppLaunchDetails` can't be implemented without changing the main user application.

+### Notification payload

+Due to some limitations on iOS with how it treats null values in dictionaries, a null notification payload is coalesced to an empty string behind the scenes on all platforms for consistency.

 ## 📷 Screenshots